-Observe all Safety Guidelines detailed througout this manual
+Observe all Safety Guidelines detailed throughout this manual

-PROBLEMS (SYMPTOMS) POSSIBLE CAUSE RECOMMENDED COURSE OF ACTION FUNCTION PROBLEMS 1.
-Drive rolls turn, but wire will not feed or wire feeding is rough.
-A. Gun cable kinked and/or twisted.
-A. Keep as straight as possible.
-Inspect cable and replace if nec- essary.
-B. Wire jammed in gun and cable.
-B. Remove wire from gun and cable - feed in new wire.
+POSSIBLE AREAS OF MISADJUSTMENT(S) RECOMMENDED COURSE OF ACTION Drive rolls turn, but wire will not feed or wire feeding is a.
+Gun cable kinked and/or twisted. a.
+Keep as straight as possible.
+Inspect cable and replace if necessary. rough. b.
+Wire jammed in gun and cable. b.
+Remove wire from gun and cable - geed in new wire.
 Note any obstruction.
-Replace liner if nec- essary.
-C. Incorrect drive rolls and guide tubes.
+Replace liner if necessary. c.
+Incorrect drive rolls and guide tubes.
 C. Be sure the wire diameter being used is stamped on drive rolls and guide tubes.
-Replace if nec- essary.
-D. Gun cable liner dirty.
-D. Clean liner or replace.
-E. Worn drive rolls.
-E. Replace or reverse split drive roll type.
-F. Electrode rusty and/or dirty.
-F. Replace the electrode if it is rusty.
-G.Worn or improper size cable liner.
-G.Replace cable liner.
-H. Partially flashed, melted, or improper size contact tip.
-H. Replace the contact tip.
-2. Variable or "hunting" arc.
-A. Contact tip worn or incorrect size.
-A. Replace contact tip.
-B. Worn or undersize ground cables or poor ground connections.
-B. Inspect - repair or replace as necessary.
-C. Loose electrode connections.
-C. Be sure the following connec- tions are tight: electrode cable to wire feeder and power source, work cable to power source and work, gun cable to wire feeder contact block, gun nozzle to body, and contact tip to nozzle.
+Replace if necessary. d.
+Gun cable liner dirty. d.
+Clean liner or replace. e.
+Worn drive rolls. e.
+Replace or reverse split drive roll type. f.
+Electrode rusty and/or dirty. f.
+Replace the electrode if it is rusty. g.
+Worn or improper size cable liner. g.
+Replace cable liner. h.
+Partially flashed, melted or improper size contact tip. h.
+Replace the contact tip.
+Variable or "hunting" arc. a.
+Contact tip worn or incorrect size. a.
+Replace contact tip. b.
+Worn or undersize ground cables or poor ground connections. b.
+Inspect - repair or replace as necessary. c.
+Loose electrode connections.
+C. Be sure the following connections are tight: electrode cable to wire feeder and power source, work cable to power source and work, gun cable to wire feeder contact block, gun nozzle to body and contact tip to nozzle.
+Poor arc striking with a.
+Improper procedures or techniques. a.
+See "Gas Metal Arc Welding Guide" (GS-100). sticking or "blast-offs", weld porosity, narrow and ropy looking bead, or electrode stubbing into plate while welding. b.
+Improper gas shielding. b.
+Clean gas cone.
+Make certain that gas diffuser is not restricted. make certain that gas cylinder is not empty or turned off.
+Make certain gas solenoid valve is operating and gas flow rate is proper.
+Remove gun liner and check rubber seal for any sign of deterioration or damage.
+Be sure set screw in brass connector is in place and tightened against the liner bushing.
+Tip seizes in diffuser. a.
+Tip overheating due to prolonged or a.
+Do not exceed current and duty cycle rating of gun. excessive high current and/or duty cycle welding.
+A light application of high temperature antiseize lubricant (such as Lincoln E2607 Graphite Grease) may be applied to tip threads.